ClipplerBlood/icrpg-premium-content/README.md

 Public issue tracking and documentation for the ICRPG: Master Edition FVTT premium content

 ## What's included
 - 16 Journal entries, from the 400 pages of the book.
-Each page has been optimized for Foundry VTT
+Each page has been optimized for Foundry VTT, keeping its layout faithful to the original.
 - More than 1400 Items, each linked directly into the Journals.
 Easily import items in your characters with simple drag and drop!
-- 70 Actors with complete ARTWORK and TOKENS
+- 70 Actors with complete ARTWORK and custom made TOKENS
   - 6 vehicles
   - 12 villains
   - 4 megafauna